On The War Memorial Trail…..A Photo For WWI Soldier Harry Robinson

 The WWI Names On The Cenotaph

 July 28, 2017.
-With a plan to have a book and photo memorial ready for the 100th anniversary of the end of WWI, Pieter wanted to publicize the names of the WW1 war dead.
-While we had quite a bit of luck with the names from WWII on the Cenotaph, we weren’t so lucky with the WW1 names.
+With a plan to have a book and photo memorial ready for the 100th anniversary of the end of WWI, Pieter wanted to publicize the names of the WWI war dead.
+While we had quite a bit of luck with the names from WWII on the Cenotaph outside the Borden-Carleton Legion in Prince Edward Island, we weren’t so lucky with the WWI names.

 In some cases, family couldn’t be found.
 Sometimes we found family only to be told they either never heard of the person.
 Most of the time, the family was aware of the person, but no photo survived, let alone other documents such as letters or postcards.